ibm-cloud-docs/cis/resolve-override-cos.md

 * The Host Header Override setting will replace the host header for the URI matching the page rule to `<bucket-name>.<cos-endpoint>`.
 * Using the previous example, the Host Header Override value will be set to `images.s3.us-west.objectstorage.uat.test.net`.

+## Proxy DNS entries are required for domains that are to be matched by the page rule
+To perform the actual rewrite and redirecton to the COS bucket the domains to be used with this page rule, such as `www.foo.com` must have DNS entries in CIS with the 'proxy' flag set.
+See [Proxying DNS Records](/docs/infrastructure/cis?topic=cis-dns-concepts#dns-concepts-proxying-dns-records) for more information.
+If all requests to `www.foo.com` are to be redirected than a CNAME entry that points to `<bucket-name>` with proxy enabled will be sufficient.

 ## Deleting the Page Rule
 {: #cos-delete-page-rule}